statox/simple-vector.ts/DEV.md

 - [x] Use spellcheck to avoid typos in code and docs.
 - [ ] Create interactive example of the different methods to make the discoverability easier.
 - [ ] Look into UMD to allow import from `<script>` without `type="module"`
+- [ ] Look into how changelogs are generated and decide if I want to do something with commit names.
 - [ ] Add an `epsilon` property to `Vector` to improve computations stability?
 - [ ] Find a way to validate docs (make sure all required tags are used, maybe make sure the documented method is used in the `@example` tag)
 - [ ] In the README add a word about immutability https://github.com/maxkueng/victor/issues/18